qianglise/pykurs/content/intro.rst

 In real applications, the scientific data is more complex and usually contains both numerical and text data.
 There is no single file format that is good for every case to store the dataset.
-Here we list a few of the data and file formats used in climate modelling community:
+Here we list a few of the data and file formats commonly used in climate modelling community:

 Tabular Data
 ************